PoliticalGraveyard.com

 Dreger, Francis A. — Right To Life candidate for U.S. Representative from New York 3rd District, 1990.
 Still living as of 1990.

 Dregrey, Joel — of Michigan.
+Socialist.
 Socialist Labor candidate for Lieutenant Governor of Michigan, 1898.
 Burial location unknown.

-DREHER: See also George Turner
+DREHER: See also Dwight Bailey Merrill — George Turner

-Dreher, Julius Daniel (b.
-1846) — also known as Julius D. Dreher — of Salem, Va.
+Dreher, Julius Daniel (1846-1937) — also known as Julius D. Dreher — of Salem, Va.
 Born in Lexington, Lexington County, S.C., October 28, 1846.
-President, Roanoke College, 1878-1903; U.S. Consul in Tahiti, 1906-10; Port Antonio, 1910-11; Toronto, 1914; Colón, 1916-24.
-Burial location unknown.
+Served in the Confederate Army during the Civil War; president, Roanoke College, 1878-1903; U.S. Consul in Tahiti, 1906-10; Port Antonio, 1910-13; Toronto, 1913-15; Colón, 1915-24.
+Died in Clearwater, Pinellas County, Fla., October 9, 1937 (age 90 years, 346 days).
+Interment at East Hill Cemetery, Salem, Va.

 Dreibelbis, John A. — of Shasta, Shasta County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 1860.
 Burial location unknown.